colemar/fdef/README.md

 - If the function **already exists**: loads it into the editor for modification
 - After saving, loads the (possibly renamed) function into the current shell (only for the current session)
 - Automatically detects if changes were made (via MD5 hash)
-- Tab completion suggests existing function names when typing `fdef <TAB>`
+- Tab completion suggests existing function names when typing `fed <TAB>`

 ### `sal` - Save ALiases